Social Justice Action Statement

 Our History

-In 1988, concerned citizens of Vallejo and the Vallejo City Council formed a Red Ribbon Committee to explore programs and initiatives that would address the alarming use of alcohol and drugs in Vallejo communities.
+In 1988, concerned citizens of Vallejo, in partnership with the Vallejo City Council, formed the Red Ribbon Committee to address the growing crisis of alcohol and drug use in local communities.

-That same year, representatives from this Committee, Jane Callahan, Tony Pearsall, Henry Elliott and Cynthia Kay, secured a $2 million grant from the Robert Wood Johnson Foundation to support the development of a comprehensive community-lead plan to curtail the substance abuse problems.
-This Committee and its strategic initiatives sparked the creation of Fighting Back Partnership.
+That same year, committee representatives—Jane Callahan, Tony Pearsall, Henry Elliott, and Cynthia Kay—secured a $2 million grant from the Robert Wood Johnson Foundation.
+This funding supported the development of a comprehensive, community-led strategy to combat substance abuse.
+These efforts laid the foundation for what would become Fighting Back Partnership, Inc. (FBP).

 Who We Support: